 This standard provides guidance on the accounting for current and deferred tax liabilities and assets in circumstances in which there is uncertainty over income tax treatments.
-IFRIC 23 is effective for periods beginning on or after January 1, 2019 with early adoption permitted.
+IFRIC 23 is effective for periods beginning on or after January 1, 2019.
 Karnalyte is currently evaluating the impact of adopting IFRIC 23 on its financial statements.